ggventurini/python-deltasigma/README.md

 ### Status

-This project is at **an early stage**.
-Not all functionality has been ported and currently *most of the example files do not run*.
+This project is a work in progress.
+Not all functionality has been ported.
 Take a look at [files.csv](https://github.com/ggventurini/python-deltasigma/blob/master/files.csv) for the current status.

-**NEWS!** To have an idea of the currently implemented functionality, take a look at these **[preliminary results](http://nbviewer.ipython.org/7251113)**, which showcase `dsexample1.m`.
+To have an idea of the currently implemented functionality, take a look at these **preliminary results**:

+* **[dsexample1](http://nbviewer.ipython.org/7251113)**, which showcase `dsexample1.m`.
+* **[dsdemo1](http://nbviewer.ipython.org/gist/ggventurini/8040189)**, notebook port of the interactive `dsdemo1.m`.

+If you have some examples you would like to share, [send me a mail](http://tinymailto.com/5310), and I will add them to the above list.

+Further functionality is expected to be ported according to [the ROADMAP](https://github.com/ggventurini/python-deltasigma/blob/master/ROADMAP.md).

 ## Dependencies

 Using **python-deltasigma** requires **numpy**, **scipy** (>= 0.11.0) and **matplotlib**.

-They are packaged by virtually all the major Linux distributions.
+They are packaged by virtually all the major *Linux* distributions.

 On a Debian Linux system, you may install them issueing: